-Scholarships:
+Nursing Scholarships

 Organizations award several scholarships to nursing students.
-Applications and information regarding the scholarships will be made available by the Director of Nursing Programs, posted in the course management system, and included on the Nursing Program's web page.
-Students may also visit the College website for financial aid and scholarship opportunities.
-Students should contact the Office of Enrollment Services and/or the SSCC Scholarship office for other scholarship opportunities.
-Several scholarships specific to nursing students are offered through the SSCC Foundation during the spring semester each year.
+Applications and information regarding the scholarships will be made available by the Director of the SSCC Nursing Program, posted in the course management system, and included on the SSCC Nursing Program's web page.
+Several scholarships specific to nursing students are offered through the SSCC Foundation each year.
+Students should contact the SSCC Scholarship office for these scholarship opportunities.
 Some Alabama clinical facilities award tuition and expenses to students.
-In return the students agree to work at the facility upon graduation.
+In return, the students agree to work at the facility upon graduation.
 Students should contact the appropriate clinical facility if interested in more information.

-Advising/Educational Planning:
+Advising/Educational Planning

-The College Educational Planning staff and the nursing faculty and staff serve as pre-admission academic advisors for prospective nursing students.
-The Nursing Program clerk's office develops a record of all applicants for admission to the Nursing Program and serves as advisor regarding record information.
-After admission, student records are maintained in the Nursing Program's clerk's office and/or Nursing Program's file room.
+The College Educational Planning staff serve as pre-admission academic advisors for prospective nursing students.
+The nursing faculty serve as academic advisors to students currently enrolled in the SSCC Nursing Program.
+The Health Services Specialist's office develops a record of all applicants for admission to the SSCC Nursing Program and maintains record information.
+After admission, student records are maintained by the College's Health Services office.